adf1178/api_suggestion_evaluation/Readme.md

 There are two types in `how to use`: we use type2 in our paper: For instance, given `Assert.NotNull` and expect  `(uid)`.
 For type1:  given `Assert.NotNull(` and expect  `uid)`, this is not suitable for LCMs because the tokenizer may have some problems.

+## Which to use data

+The which to use data can be generated from the when to use data by adding the parent library.

 # Evaluation

 After generating benchmark item with some contexts: such as `when_to_use_file10_comment_import.json`, put it into `evaluation/data`.